German industrial orders slump more than expected in August

-BERLIN, Oct 6 (Reuters) - German industrial orders dropped more than expected in August compared to the previous month, with large-scale orders taking a hit in particular, data showed on Thursday.
+BERLIN, Oct 6 (Reuters) - German industrial orders dropped more than expected in August, dragged down by a fall in orders from the euro zone, where companies are battling with energy and inflation crises, data showed on Thursday.

 New orders in manufacturing fell by 2.4% month on month on a seasonally and calendar adjusted basis, the federal statistics office said.
 Analysts had predicted a less severe 0.7% drop, according to a Reuters poll.

+Domestic industrial orders fell by 3.4% and those from the euro zone by 3.8%, according to the data.

+"High energy prices on the European continent are leading to restrained ordering behaviour on the part of local industry," said VP chief economist Thomas Gitzel.

-The office meanwhile revised up its reading for July, from a previously reported decline of 1.1% to 1.9% growth.
+There was some good news as the office significantly revised up its reading for July, from a previously reported decline of 1.1% to 1.9% growth.

+And disregarding volatile large-scale orders, manufacturing orders posted a 0.8% increase in August on the previous month.

 ((rachel.more@thomsonreuters.com;))